kyma-incubator/compass/docs/compass/03-input-validation.md

 ## Validation rules explanation

 - `name` - Up to 36 characters long.
 Cannot start with digit.
 The characters allowed in names are: digits (`0`-`9`), lower case letters (`a`-`z`),`-`, and `.`.
 Based on Kubernetes resource name format.
+- `ASCII` - The characters allowed in names are ASCII printable.
 - `required` - Cannot be nil or empty.
 - `url` - Valid URL.
 - `max` - Maximal allowed length.